 - Directors must be adults and at least one quarter of the board must be resident in Canada.

-Step 4: Take your incorporation information, NUANS report, and fee to an accredited registry agent or other authorized Alberta service provider.
+Step 4: Take your incorporation information, NUANS report, and fee to an authorized service provider.

 - Your information will be examined for compliance to the Business Corporations Act.
 If it meets the requirements, it will be entered onto the Corporate Registry computer system by an accredited service provider and you will receive a certificate of incorporation.